ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.0.6 (14 December 2018) =

 * New Feature: Review schema type add to the schema type list
-* New Feature: Compatibility with extra theme by elegant, Now extra theme built in review and rating will be indexed in google after enabling option
+* New Feature: Compatibility with Extra theme by Elegant Themes (https://www.elegantthemes.com) , Now extra theme built in review and rating will be indexed in google after enabling option
-* New Feature: Compatibility with Woocommerce product, Now the product schema with its woocommerce product details will be indexed in google search
+* New Feature: Compatibility with WooCommerce (https://wordpress.org/plugins/woocommerce), Now the product schema with its WooCommerce product details will be indexed in google search
-* New Feature: Q&A schema type add to the schema type list, Currently it is compatible with DW Question & Answer plugin
+* New Feature: Q&A schema type add to the schema type list, Currently it is compatible with DW Question & Answer plugin (https://wordpress.org/plugins/dw-question-answer)
 * New Feature: Modify Schema output, custom fields can be selected for schema fields
-* Modified: Different opening and closing hours for different days of the week in local business schema type
+* Improvement: Different opening and closing hours for different days of the week in local business schema type
-* Modified: Now post specific modify schema will support on page and custom post type
+* Improvement: Now post specific modify schema will support on page and custom post type
+* Improvement: Added missing recipe fields in the post specific metabox #81
 * Bug Fixed: Compatibility issue with the Blackbar plugin #83
-* Bug Fixed: Added missing recipe fields in the post specific metabox #81
+* Bug Fixed: Restore schema button was not working on first load #81

 = 1.0.5 (30 November 2018) =